Christoph16478/iq/iq_python.md

 __*args__

-*args is a special syntax used in the function definition to pass variable-length arguments.
+is a special syntax used in the function definition to pass variable-length arguments.

-“*” means variable length and “args” is the name used by convention.
+'*' means variable length and 'args' is the name used by convention.
 You can use any other.

 ```python
 def multiply(a, b, *argv):